AllianceSoftware/alliance-platform-py/packages/ap-ui/DEVELOPMENT.md

 `nav_primary.html` can migrate from the React `PrimaryNav` to the static path following the example in `docs/templatetags.rst` (the `Users` submenu's `component:omit_if_empty=True` becomes automatic empty-pruning, logout stays a POST `<button form="logout-form">`).
-Don't remove `PrimaryNav.tsx` until its responsive mobile drawer behaviour is accounted for — the static menubar deliberately doesn't reproduce it; that needs a static drawer/disclosure component first.
+The standalone runtime's `attach(root)` returns a controller with `setLayout(layout)`, so one rendered menubar can switch between horizontal, vertical and inline layout without duplicating menu markup.
+Submenus always keep the same popover/inner/menu subtree, including when the initial layout is inline, so a later vertical or horizontal layout can position them as flyouts.
+A responsive mobile drawer still requires its own static drawer/disclosure behaviour; layout switching alone does not supply that container interaction.

 ## HTML parity fixture workflow